Modern twin-engine planes are able to fly and even take off and land with only one engine.

 Engine failure can occur for a number of reasons that we cover below.

-Can a Plane Fly With One Engine?
+Not All Planes Can Fly With One Engine

 A twin-engine plane is able, to some extent, safely fly and land with a single engine, but it’s not ideal.